scala-network/Lets-Tip-Me/README.md

 Let's Tip Me
 Copyright (C) 2019 oxhak <https://github.com/oxhak/Lets-Tip-Me>

-This program can exclusively be used on the Torque (XTC) blockchain <https://github.com/contribute-torque>.
+This program can exclusively be used on the Torque (XTC) Blockchain <https://github.com/contribute-torque>.

 To support the Torque Blockchain, any other use over another blockchain is not allowed at this time.